lucolla/constellations/README.md

 A modern version of Hevelius constellations

-# Exec: drag and drop start.html into any browser
+1 Put all constellations transparent files into WAMP server:   www/constellations 2 Exec: drag and drop start.html into any browser
-# Put all constellations transparent files into ./Constellations
-# Here is the list of constellations files:
-  Cancer.png, CanisMajor.png, Cassiopeia.png, Cepheus.png, Girafe.png, Hydra.png, Leo.png, Pisces.png, Taurus.png, UrsaMajor.png